Valeri-afk/ui-framework/docs/ARCHITECTURE.md

 PanelNode

-and implements a concrete Measure / Arrange strategy.
+and provides the concrete one-dimensional flow behavior used by LayoutManager.

 It supports: